google/starlark-go/doc/spec.md

 `zip()` returns a new list of n-tuples formed from corresponding elements of each of the n iterable sequences provided as arguments to `zip`.
-That is, the first tuple contains the first element of each of the sequences, the second element contains the second element of each of the sequences, and so on.
+That is, the first tuple contains the first element of each of the sequences, the second tuple contains the second element of each of the sequences, and so on.
 The result list is only as long as the shortest of the input sequences.